This page was reviewed under our medical and editorial policy by

 Bone marrow biopsy removes a sample of bone marrow.
 Since leukemia begins in bone marrow, examining these cells is an important part of diagnosing leukemias.
 There are two types of procedures used to extract a bone marrow sample, and they are often performed simultaneously.

 Lymph node biopsy removes all or part of a lymph node.
 This procedure is rarely needed to diagnose leukemia, as tests on the blood and bone marrow are much more important.
 When it’s used, however, it’s typically done because a lymph node has increased in size after diagnosis, raising concern that the cancer may have become more aggressive.
 There are two types of lymph node biopsies: excisional (to remove an entire lymph node) and incisional (to remove part of a lymph node).
-If you need to have a lymph node deep inside the body (or part of a lymph node) removed, you may be given general anesthesia for the procedure.
-To remove lymph nodes that are more easily accessible, you may only need local anesthetic to numb the area.
+If the patient needs to have a lymph node deep inside the body (or part of a lymph node) removed, he or she may be given general anesthesia for the procedure.
+To remove lymph nodes that are more easily accessible, the patient may only need local anesthetic to numb the area.

 These procedures may provide information about the extent of leukemia in the body, and the presence of infections or other problems.
 The following imaging tests may be used to help formulate a leukemia diagnosis:

-A pulmonary function test may be used to assess your lung function before or after treatment.
-It may help you and your care team know whether your lungs are strong enough for treatments and/or how current treatments might be affecting your lungs.
+A pulmonary function test may be used to assess the patient's lung function before or after treatment.
+It may help the care team know whether the patient's lungs are strong enough for treatments and/or how current treatments might be affecting his or her lungs.
 There are different ways to do this, including:

-A spirometry test requires you to breathe into a tube, and a computer measures how much air is exhaled with every breath.
-Lung plethysmography uses a machine to assess how much air you breathe in when you inhale and then with what force you breathe out when you exhale.
+A spirometry test requires the patient to breathe into a tube, and a computer measures how much air is exhaled with every breath.
+Lung plethysmography uses a machine to assess how much air the patient breathes in when he or she inhales and then with what force he or she breathes out when exhaling.
 Lung diffusion testing involves inhaling a gas through a tube, waiting a few seconds, and then exhaling.
-The exhaled air is kept in a tube that your doctor examines.
+The exhaled air is kept in a tube that the doctor examines.

 Also known as a spinal tap, this test may be required to determine the extent of leukemia.
 During this procedure, a needle is used to collect cerebrospinal fluid from the lower back.
 Lumbar punctures may also be used to inject medications, such as chemotherapy drugs, to treat the disease.

-After you’ve undergone blood tests and/or a bone marrow biopsy to determine whether you have leukemia, your doctor may follow up with you once the results are returned from the laboratory.
+After the patient has undergone blood tests and/or a bone marrow biopsy to determine whether he or she has leukemia, the doctor may follow up with him or her once the results are returned from the laboratory.

-Your doctor may explain the findings, including the levels of different kinds of blood cells found in your blood sample, and whether those levels are consistent with leukemia.
+The doctor may explain the findings, including the levels of different kinds of blood cells found in the blood sample, and whether those levels are consistent with leukemia.
 If a bone marrow biopsy was performed, the doctor may explain whether this sample contained leukemia cells.

-If diagnostic tests reveal that you have leukemia, your doctor may also tell you what type of leukemia you have.
+If diagnostic tests reveal that the patient has leukemia, the doctor may also indicate what type of leukemia the patient has.
 Leukemias may be acute or chronic.
 Chronic leukemias tend to progress slowly, while acute leukemias grow quickly.
 The cancer cells may look and act differently depending on the type of leukemia.
-These differences are important in determining an informed treatment plan, which is the next step after your leukemia is diagnosed and the type of leukemia is determined.
-If the preliminary tests weren’t detailed enough to determine the type of leukemia, you may need to repeat these tests or undergo additional testing.
+These differences are important in determining an informed treatment plan, which is the next step after leukemia is diagnosed and the type of leukemia is determined.
+If the preliminary tests weren’t detailed enough to determine the type of leukemia, the patient may need to repeat these tests or undergo additional testing.

-Your care team may provide information and support, and discuss treatment options with you at each step of the way.
+The care team may provide information and support, and discuss leukemia treatment options with the patient at each step of the way.